example42/puppet-network/README.md

     include network

-This does nothing by default, but allows to configure network resources with Hiera data like:
+This allows to configure network resources with Hiera data like:

     network::hostname: server.example.com
     network::interfaces_hash: